ttaranov/atlaskit-mk-2/docs/guides/00-contributing.md

 * Daily stand-ups
 * Weekly catch-ups
 * Demos every other day
+* Creating a Stride room for regular communication

 The people involved in these catch-ups will vary, as well.
 For example, it may simply be the contributor and shepherd.
 It may have a designer present.
 Other team members may be involved depending on the complexity.